andres-fr/python3-template/README.md

 # Adapting to other repos:

-These steps may be automated in the future, for the moment have to be done by hand:
+These steps have to be done once when starting a repo from this template.
+They may be automated in the future, for the moment they have to be done by hand:

+* remove any `egg-info`, `build` or `dist` directories if existing.

-* rename `dummypackage` to this project's name
+* rename `dummypackage` to this project's name, and leave it with an `__init__.py` file that contains the package `name` (and optionally `__author__`).

 * rename tests directory to the project's name followed by `_utest`.
-Remove all contents except for the tautology and init file.
+Remove all contents except for the (unchanged) tautology and init file, and add at least one proper test to avoid code coverage throwing an exception.

 * `.bumpversion.cfg`: make sure that version is at start, e.g. `0.1.0`

 * `setup.py`: adapt `setup` variables to new repo.
-Make sure project names match.
+Make sure project name and version match.

-* Add extra `requirements` and `gitignore` entries, if known
+* Add extra `requirements` and `gitignore` entries, if known at this point.

 * replace/remove `dummyapp.py`

 * clean `CHANGELOG`

+* In the `travis` file:
+  * adapt the env.global variables.
+  * Rename the utest directory at the tautological test script

+* In `ci_scripts/utest_with_coverage`: replace the utest import and `run_all_tests` call with the utest adapted name.
+  *

+* If no profiling is to be done:
+  * Delete benchmark directories
+  * From `travis` file, remove the `MAX_MB_ALLOWED, MEM_MEASURE_EVERY_SEC, MAX_SEC_PER_LOOP` variables,
+  * remove the `-script, -name, -script, -name` entries in `jobs.include` corresponding to benchmarks.
+  * remove the benchmark scripts from `ci_scripts`.

+* Test the travis commands locally

+* To configure the deployment to GitHub, make a backup of the travis file, and run `travis setup releases` as explained before.
+PyPI deployment won't need a specific configuration.

 * Finally edit `README` and add badges for Travis, PyPI and readthedocs.